danefter/GA_maze/README.md

 Click https://processing.org/download/?processing link to open resource for download.

 # Run GA_maze
-After installing Processing, go to Tools> Manage Tools.. and switch to the Libraries tab.
-Install the Minim library.
-Following this step, you may clone this repository to your local hard drive and run the program by opening the GA_maze file in Processing.
+After installing Processing, you may clone this repository to your local hard drive and run the program by opening the GA_maze file in Processing.

 # Controls
 \* SET CROSSOVERRATE TO 0 FOR STOCHASTIC BEAM ******\